TaygaHoshi/tt-project/Content/Combat.md

 + A running creature can't take actions, rapid actions, prepared actions or full-turn actions.
 ### Flying
 + If a creature can fly, their flight speed is equal to their walking speed unless specified otherwise.
 + Flight speed can be used vertically or horizontally.
-However, ascending takes up 4 flight speed per meter ascended.
+However, ascending takes up 3 flight speed per meter ascended.
 + A flying creature can't use its walking speed unless they land.
 + If a creature is flying, they are unaffected by any effects on the ground, unless the effect is tall enough to reach it.
 ### Rough Terrain
 + There are two kinds of rough terrain: light and heavy.
 	+ Walking or running through light rough terrain such as soft sand or shallow water takes up 2 walking speed per meter walked.
-	+ Walking through heavy rough terrain such as quicksand takes up 4 walking speed per meter walked.
+	+ Walking through heavy rough terrain such as quicksand takes up 3 walking speed per meter walked.
 	+ Swimming, climbing and crawling are considered heavy rough terrain.

 ## Precision Rolls
-Precision rolls determine whether a weapon attack, a spell, a combat technique or any other ability succeeds against an unwilling target.
+Precision rolls determine whether a weapon attack, a technique or any other ability succeeds against an unwilling target.
 A precision roll is done against a resistance, such as Parry or Evasion.
 If the result of this roll exceeds or is equal to the resistance it is rolled against, the roll succeeds and the technique or attack connects.
 Additionally, if you roll a 10 with a precision roll's d10, the roll succeeds regardless of the relevant resistance.

 A precision roll is calculated according to this formula:
 	1d10 + (level)/2 + weapon precision bonus + other bonuses